einargudnig/next-homepage/writings/til3-comments.md

 ![https://res.cloudinary.com/dik9usnqz/image/upload/v1622500611/gitcomment.png](https://res.cloudinary.com/dik9usnqz/image/upload/v1622500611/gitcomment.png)
 More [here](http://www.commitlogsfromlastnight.com/)

-Don't take me wrong, this is fun and sometimes you just 'went' through your commit messages.
+Don't take me wrong, this is fun and sometimes you just express your feelings through your commit messages.

 But that is not very describing.
 [Here](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) is a way that does describe what kind of commit this is by using these pre-determined words: "fix", "chore", "wip", etc.